 According to the Australian Breastfeeding Association, there’s evidence that nipple piercings can cause a reduced milk supply.

-The idea here is that the piercing could make it harder for the baby to remove milk from the breast.
-With less demand for milk, the body would then make less, leading to an overall reduction in supply.
+The idea here is that the piercing could make it harder for the baby to remove milk from the breast, likely due to scar tissue closing off some of the milk ducts or nipple pores.
+Since milk supply is based on milk removal, the body would eventually make less, leading to an overall reduction in supply.

 But don’t freak out, because they make it clear that this information is based off a study of only three breastfeeding mothers.
 They also mention that there are many anecdotal reports of women with nipple piercings who experience no problems at all.

 So while there may be a link between nipple piercings and a reduced milk supply, it doesn’t necessarily mean it will happen to you.
 It’s just something you need to be aware of and watch out for.

 Nipple jewelry can make it hard for baby to latch onto the nipple.